ericmalekos/RNASeq-walkthough/README.md

             >>> output="desired_filename.fastq.gz"
             >>> gdown.download(url, output, quiet=False)

-    - Alternatively you can open a text editor and write a script like this one.
+    - Alternatively you can open a text editor and write a script like this one (or copy the script from the gihub page).

             import gdown
             url_prefix = "https://drive.google.com/uc?id="